 Queues and Bindings

 Events are owned by a single publisher.
 The routing key of the message is formed with a naming convention of producer.entity.event.
 Unlike commands, the routing key for events is formed around the producer.
 Every interested consumer can now subscribe to this routing key.
 An example routing key would be media_service.movie.published.
+The Media Template Catalog Service subscribes to such a message but there could be other interested consumers (a reporting service or a monetization service) that are also subscribed to this event.
+Each consumer has its own message queue to which the exchange adds all such event messages.

 As the publisher of an event does not know the consumers, it is the responsibility of the consumer to create the queue and bind it to the event exchange.